 Coffee production in Guatemala is varied with many large estate farms, medium sized small farms and small farms that work together as co-operative groups.
 This particular coffee comes from a group of women coffee producers all who lost their husbands during the civil war and coffee crisis of 2001-2004.

 Now what does it taste like?
-The tasting notes include raspberry, milk chocolate, and brown sugar.
+The tasting notes include rchocolate, red berries and a delicious caramel sweetness.
 Why not try some yourself?!

 Using these Coffee Beans

-Grind 17g of these beans, and let it run through the espresso machine until you have 40ml coffee.
+Grind 18g of these beans, and let it run through the espresso machine until you have 36-38g coffee.
 This should take about 30 seconds.
 If it is running faster / slower, adjust the grind dial.

 Guatemalan Coffee Beans - Organic